 A production function approach was used to analyze the efficiency of the various input resources.
 As a result of the functional analysis, the ratio of marginal value productivity to factor cost has been calculated in order to analyze the resource use efficiency for two states of cucumber growers.
 Details of the analysis were presented.

-To fulfill the analytical requirements of the study’s second objective, farms were fitted using the estimated Cobb Douglas production function for Manipur and Tripura farms.
+To fulfil the analytical requirements of the study’s second objective, farms were fitted using the estimated Cobb Douglas production function for Manipur and Tripura farms.
 The below-mentioned variables were used to determine the factors affecting the yield of the crop.

 y=b0x1b1x2b2x3b3x4b4x5b5eu